reflectoring/reflectoring.github.io/content/blog/2022/2022-10-21-configuring-csrf-with-spring.md

 This is because, **as of Spring Security 4.0, CSRF protection is enabled by default**.

-### How does the default Spring CSRF protection work
+### How does the default Spring CSRF protection work?

 Spring Security uses the **Synchronizer Token pattern** to generate a CSRF token that protects against CSRF attacks.